Shuck72 has over 20 years of experience working in the child support industry and working with clients on tax issues.

-Child Support payments are a significant financial burden but an important one for the well being of your child.
-Child Support rules, laws, and policies can be confusing.
+Child support payments are a significant financial burden but an important one for the well being of your child.
+Child support rules, laws, and policies can be confusing.
 Below are ten of the most common child support payment-related questions I have encountered over the last twelve years working in the child support enforcement industry.

 2. Do I Have to Claim Child Support Payments on My Taxes?

-This is a common question and no, child support is not considered income for purposes of filing your taxes.
+This is a common question, and no, child support is not considered income for purposes of filing your taxes.
 The custodial parent does not have to claim child support received nor is the paying parent able to deduct the child support paid.

 3. Will the IRS Take My Tax Refund If I Owe Back Child Support Payments?

-Yes, typically if you owe past due child support payments in excess of $250 and have an active child support case with a child support agency any refund will be intercepted and applied to your debt.
+Yes.
+Typically, if you owe past due child support payments in excess of $250 and have an active child support case with a child support agency, any refund will be intercepted and applied to your debt.
 This will occur even if you have a payment agreement in place with the child support agency.

 4. What Happens If the Child Comes To Live With Me?

 Typically child support will not accrue when the child lives with you if you have physical custody.
-This rule varies from state to state however, in some states physical custody automatically suspends child support, in other states a new parenting plan must be officially filed with the court changing the custodial parent from one parent to the other.
+This rule varies from state to state, however.
+In some states physical custody automatically suspends child support, in other states a new parenting plan must be officially filed with the court changing the custodial parent from one parent to the other.

 5. Does My Child Support Get Automatically Adjusted if I Lose My Job?

-If you do have a significant change in your income you should contact the child support agency in your state.
+If you do have a significant change in your income, you should contact the child support agency in your state.
 They will be able to provide you with several options on how to have your child support order modified.

 6. Do I Have to Pay Child Support if My Child Is With Me in the Summer?

 In most cases you do continue paying child support even if the child is living with you in the summer.
-The reason being that the court assumes the other parent still incurs the cost of maintaining the child's primary residence during the summer months.
+The reason is that the court assumes the other parent still incurs the cost of maintaining the child's primary residence during the summer months.